 Mortgage rates are, however, famous for being volatile.
 That means it can often be hard to know when is best to take out a mortgage at all.
 Volatility refers to how often rates can go up and down, meaning that just because you think you see a pattern emerging in pricing, that’s not necessarily going to always be the case.
 It’s therefore worth keeping a close eye on the markets to see if any big spikes or dips occur.

-Do you have any interesting or fun facts about mortgages we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about mortgages?
+Share them in the comments below!